 I obtained my master’s degree in modern history (KU Leuven, 2004), pedagogical degree (KU Leuven, 2005) and master’s degree in sustainable development and human ecology (VUB, 2006), topped by a degree in environmental care (VUB, 2006), and health and safety (KU Leuven, 2009).
 I made my historical dissertation on the History of Belgian Zoos in the 19th and 20th century (2004), which is still a topic I’m highly interested in.
 My sustainability dissertation focused on the economic valuation of nature reserves (2006), of which results were presented at some conferences and workshops.

 After an internship with the international firm Rambøll Management Brussels, consulting for the public sector, I started working as a researcher at Leuven University College (KHLeuven) and later on the University of Leuven, Campus Brussels (KU Leuven).
 I have been granted a Special PhD Fellowship of the Research Foundation – Flanders (FWO) for my research on “Higher Education for Sustainable Development.
 Interlinking Sustainability Competences and Research Competences in an Organisational Change Context”.
 This PhD has been succesfully defended at the University of Antwerp, Faculty of Arts and Philosophy in 2016.

-Since November 2016, I am working as Assistant Professor at the Open Universiteit (Open University) in the Netherlands.
-I am affiliated at the Faculty of Management, Science & Technology, and work on topics of supply chain management, aspects of sustainability, systems thinking and -change, resilience and transition.
+Currently, I am working as Associate Professor at the Open Universiteit in the Netherlands, Faculty of Management, as well as Visiting Professor at Hasselt University (Belgium).
+I work on topics of sustainable supply chain management, individual sustainability competences in education and business, social and sustainable entrepreneurship, systems thinking and -change, resilience and transition.